INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_quiz_m4_05.md

 By default, a `LogisticRegression` in scikit-learn applies:

 - a) no penalty
-- b) a l2 penalty
+- b) a penalty whose strength can be tuned by the user
-- c) a l1 penalty
+- c) a cross-validation to select the penalty strength
 ```

 +++